alexwatts/quondam/readme.md

 The performance and resiliency tests are based on Gatling.

-Quondam is fast and highly available, although it's not tranactional, and cannot guarantee exactly once
+Quondam is fast and highly available, although it's not transactional, and cannot guarantee exactly once

 ## Getting Started